sapphisylph/We-Love-Archipelago-Reroll/README.md

-# We-Love-Archipelago-Reroll
+# We Love Archipelago Reroll
-An Archipelago Multiworld Randomizer implementation for We Love Katamari Reroll + Royal Reverie
+An Archipelago implementation for We Love Katamari Reroll + Royal Reverie APworld created by @sapphisylph
+   Plugin created by @zachamari

+### Items
+- Fans
+- Cousins
+- Presents
+- Stardust

+### Locations
+- Level Clears
+- Present and Cousin roll-ups
+- Super Clears (optional)
+- Shooting Stars (optional)

 ## Setup Guide
-If you're unfamiliar with Archipelago, refer to [the Archipelago setup guide](https://archipelago.gg/tutorial/Archipelago/setup_en) for how to generate and host a randomized multiworld.
+If you're new to Archipelago, refer to [the Archipelago setup guide](https://archipelago.gg/tutorial/Archipelago/setup_en) for how to generate and host a randomized multiworld.
 The apworld and plugin for WLKRR can be found in the [releases](https://github.com/sapphisylph/We-Love-Archipelago-Reroll/releases/latest/).

 ### Mod Installation